 In the example below, we have put some of our best practices for video prospecting into action.
 This gives you an idea of what a video email looks like in your prospects’ inbox!
 A few key items to note: a touch of personalization in the subject line, using the whiteboard method, and adding a bit of text in the body of the email.

 Prospecting all day is no easy task, but using a tool designed for sales outreach makes the job a whole lot easier.
 Covideo, video prospecting software, allows you to record personalized videos to send via email, text message, or on social media.

 When sending out sales prospecting videos, you can choose to get notifications when your video has been viewed, letting you know the instant someone watches it.
 You’ll also have access to analytics that provide insight into how many times someone watched, how long they watched, and if they interacted with any of your call-to-action.
 This allows you to prioritize your leads, putting those most interested at the top of the list.
 Try Covideo today to see firsthand how to make a prospect video and how it improves your sales.

 Just to be clear, video prospecting isn’t the only tool you’ll use for reaching out to new opportunities.
 Rather, consider Covideo as a sales tool in your toolbox.
 Our inboxes are crowded, and getting your message to stand out isn’t always easy.
 Video prospecting gives you another avenue to help break through that noise, connect with your prospects, and get more responses.
 Combine video with these additional examples of sales prospecting techniques and you’ll have the ultimate sales prospecting approach.

 Start with free video prospecting software

 If you’re wanting to hit and exceed your sales goal, video email prospecting is a must.
-Give it a try with a free trial of Covideo’s video prospecting software – that way you can see for yourself before having to commit.
+Give it a try with a free trial of Covideo’s software – that way you can see for yourself before having to commit.
 No credit card required.